Josef Samael

-Joseph Cabibbo (born May 21, 1974) is an American professional wrestler currently wrestling under the ring names Josef and Josef Samael on the independent circuit and in Major League Wrestling (MLW) as a member of Contra Unit with Jacob Fatu, Simon Gotch, and Ikuro Kwon.
-He is a one-time NWA World Heavyweight Champion and (Zero1) World Heavyweight Champion, making him an overall two-time world champion in major professional wrestling promotions.
+Joseph Cabibbo (born May 21, 1974) is an American professional wrestler currently wrestling under the ring names Josef and Josef Samael on the independent circuit and was a member of Contra Unit with Jacob Fatu, Simon Gotch, and Ikuro Kwon.
+He is a one-time NWA World Heavyweight Champion and (Zero1) World Heavyweight Champion.

 Professional wrestling career

+Early career (1998–2005)

+Cabibbo worked early in his career in Florida independent promotions such as Future Of Wrestling, IPW Hardcore Wrestling, Maximum Xtreme Pro Wrestling and Coastal Championship Wrestling.
+In 2001, he made his debut in Puerto Rico for World Wrestling Council (WWC) as NASDAQ.

-Full Impact Pro Wrestling (2006–2008)
+Full Impact Pro Wrestling (2005–2008)

-Cabibbo debuted in Full Impact Pro (FIP) as Joey Machete in February 2006, teaming up with Shawn Murphy and losing to Seth Delay and Chasyn Rance.
+Cabibbo debuted in Full Impact Pro (FIP) as Joey Machete in November 2005, teaming up with Shawn Murphy and losing to Seth Delay and Chasyn Rance.
 They won their first match against Tony Mamaluke and Chad Parham the following day.
 In April, they won a three-way tag team match, featuring the Heartbreak Express and the Y.R.R.
 They began a streak of victories and beat the Heartbreak Express to become tag team champions.
 They lost their titles against the Heartbreak Express.
 They left the promotion in August 2008, after losing a hardcore match against The Dark City Fight Club.